 TSR Watermark Image allows you to add three types of marks: text, logo and 3D and adjust them in terms of position, size, font, color, transparency or angle.
 With regard to adjusting the position, unfortunately you can’t do it freely using drag and drop.
 You have to select from nine preset locations.

 uMark is a photo watermark software for Mac created to serve the same purpose of image protection.
-With live preview for each step taken, the app allows you to add multiple types of watermarks, from text and image to different shapes, QR codes and various metadata.
+With live preview for each step taken, the app allows you to add multiple types of watermarks, from text and image to different shapes, QR codes and EXIF metadata.

 With 17 built-in watermark profiles, Watermark Plus is an alternative to consider if you’re on the search for such a tool.
 The interface is clean and easy to navigate, allowing you to perform all desired operations without constantly wondering where to go next.